-The RESERVE keyword should not be used on packages and package suites that also use the SUITE_RESERVED option.
+The RESERVE keyword should not be used on packages and package suites that also use the SUITE\RESERVED option.
 The RESERVE keyword in the options file includes static information about the reservation policy.
-The SUITE_RESERVED option reserves a set of package components.
+The SUITE\RESERVED option reserves a set of package components.
 Once one package component is checked out, all the other components are reserved for that same user.
-When the license keys are checked out by a user, the SUITE_RESERVED option within the Package will dictate additional reservation policy which can dynamically change depending on the product usage pattern.
+When the license keys are checked out by a user, the SUITE\RESERVED option within the Package will dictate additional reservation policy which can dynamically change depending on the product usage pattern.
 Because these options present conflicting reserve parameters, they can not be used together.
+The total number of reservations supported per options file is 10000.